daliborgogic/nemid-cli/README.md

 # nemid-cli

 > A list of already created NemID for Private (POCES) test users.
 Please make sure that you don’t lock the test user by typing wrong otp/password too many times.
-If that happen or if the key card is empty, please notify us using the Contact us](https://www.nets.eu/developer/e-ident/contactus) form.
+If that happen or if the key card is empty, please notify Nets using the [Contact us](https://www.nets.eu/developer/e-ident/contactus) form.

 | Name         | CPR        | Password | OTP                                                                                                            |
 | :------------|:-----------|:---------|:---------------------------------------------------------------------------------------------------------------|